rism-digital/muscatplus_server/docs/api/routes.md

 ### `/suggest`

-Handles suggest requests for specifically-configured fields.
+A suggest request will return a list of suggested terms based on a partial query for configured fields.
 The supported query parameters are:

 - `alias`: The field name to search for term suggestions
 - `q`: The query term for which a suggestion is to be made